rsantiago513/https-github.com-rsantiago513-Resources-for-legal-professionals-in-E-discovery-Digital-Evidence/README.md

-# Resources for legal professionals in E-discovery Digital Evidence
+# E-discovery and Digital Evidence resources for legal professionals